Eviction Lawyer Hallandale Beach, FL

 What should I do if my tenant has not paid the rent?

-Serve the tenant with a three-day notice demanding that the rent be paid or the tenant must surrender possession of the premises within three days (excluding the day of service, weekends, and holidays), unless the lease specifies a different time frame.
+Serve the tenant with a Three-Day Notice demanding payment or possession of the property within three days (excluding weekends and legal holidays), unless the lease specifies a different time frame.

 How do I evict a month-to-month tenant?